iterative/dvc.org/content/docs/command-reference/gc.md

 > Note that `dvc gc` tries to fetch any missing
 > [`.dir` files](/doc/user-guide/dvc-files-and-directories#structure-of-the-cache-directory)
 > from [remote storage](/doc/command-reference/remote) to the local
-> <abbr>cache</abbr>, in order to know which files should exist inside cached
+> <abbr>cache</abbr>, in order to determine which files should exist inside
-> directories.
-These files may be missing if the cache directory was previously
+> cached directories.
+These files may be missing if the cache directory was
-> garbage collected, in a newly cloned copy of the repo, etc.
+> previously garbage collected, in a newly cloned copy of the repo, etc.

 Unless the `--cloud` option is used, `dvc gc` does not remove data files from any remote.
 This means that any files collected from the local cache can be